agenorfiuza/agenorfiuza/README.md

 </h1>

 <p align="justify">
 Front-end developer from Camaçari-BA, Brazil, Senior Technologist in Systems Analysis and Development.
-My first web project was on Senai's Professional Qualification Course in Web Design when I had more "serious" contact with HTML, CSS and a little JavaScript, Git/GitHub, Node.js and VSCode.
+My first web project was on Senai's Professional Qualification Course in Web Design when I had more "serious" contact with HTML, CSS, Git/GitHub and a little JavaScript, Python, Node.js and VSCode.
 <br>
- Passionate about technology and problem solving, some of my hobbies are watching football games, movies and reading.</p>
+ Passionate about my family and technology, some of my hobbies are watching football games, movies and traveling.</p>

 <h3 align="left">Connect with me:</h3>